mikelewek/FSD_P4_ConferenceApp/README.md

 </pre>

 ###Task #1 - Explanation of Design Choices

-The Session class, SessionForm class, and Endpoints were created, utilizing required variables in the project outline.
+* The Session and SessionForm model and endpoints were created as necessary, utilizing required variables in the project outline.

-The Session class properties typeOfSession and speakerKey were added to allow the user to sort by type and speaker.
+* The Session class properties: typeOfSession and speakerKey were added to allow the user to sort by type and speaker.

-An Endpoint was created to get all sessions (getConferenceSessions).
+* An endpoint was created to get all sessions (getConferenceSessions).
 The CONF_GET_REQUEST is set as the request message class and SessionForm is set as the response message class.
 Sessions are queried in the datastore using the websafeConferenceKey and a SessionForm message object is returned containing all sessions.

-The getConferenceSessionsByType method uses CONF_GET_TYPE_REQUEST as the request message class.
+* The getConferenceSessionsByType method uses CONF_GET_TYPE_REQUEST as the request message class.
 The websafeConferenceKey is queried and returned from the datastore, if it exists.
 The SessionForms form message is returned as the response message.

-The getSessionsBySpeaker method uses CONF_GET_SPEAKER_REQUEST as the request message class.
+* The getSessionsBySpeaker method uses CONF_GET_SPEAKER_REQUEST as the request message class.
 Sessions are queried, replicating the previous two functions.

 ###Task #2 - Add Session to Wishlist
 Wishlist endpoints were implemented as required. addSessionToWishlist(SessionKey), getSessionsInWishlist(), deleteSessionInWishlist(SessionKey)